adidas/api-guidelines/message/hal.md

   }
 }
 ```
 The field `_links` has a special meaning in HAL.
-It denotes a list of link relations - a pair if a relation identifier and a link (URI).
+It denotes a list of link relations - a pair of a relation identifier and a link (URI).

 These link relations are used to express the relation of a resource with other resources.

-In our case the "Greeting" resource isn't related to other resources but itself-hence the `self` relation pointing to the Greeting resource.
+In our case the "Greeting" resource isn't related to other resources but itself, hence the `self` relation pointing to the Greeting resource.

-It is **customary** for every resource representation to include the `self` link relation.
+> NOTE: It is **customary** for every resource representation to include the `self` link relation.

 > NOTE: The href **MUST** always be **relative path to the API root** (e.g. without the host and scheme).